dazinator/PersonalBlog/input/tutorial/ASP.NET Core with JSPM and Aurelia/asp-net-core-with-jspm-and-aurelia-part-2.md

 Now that we have `JSPM` configured, it's time to install those packages that we previously had in our `wwwroot/lib` folder.

-Back in the `command prompt` run the following commands:
+Back in the `command prompt` run the following jspm commands:

 1. `jspm install jquery`
 2. `jspm install jquery-validation`
 3. `jspm install github:aspnet/jquery-validation-unobtrusive`
-2. `jspm install bootstrap`
+2. `jspm install bootstrap@3.3.7`

 Once that is done, those packages will now be installed under your `wwwroot\jspm_packages` folder: